-Getting an international experience is one of the biggest steps forward in your career, but also in your life.
-While having a valuable opportunity is key to make this experience a successful chance to grow professionally, it is also really important to have the right attitude to take the most advantage of your time abroad.
+Getting an international experience is not only one of the biggest steps forward in your career, but also in your life.
+While having a valuable opportunity is key to make this experience a successful chance to grow professionally, it is also really important to have the right attitude to take full advantage of your time abroad.

-From Chef Training US we want to give you the three rules to make your international experience beneficial for you in all ways, professional and personal.
+From Chef Training US we want to give you the three rules to make your international experience beneficial to you in every way, professional and personal.
 Ready?

 RULE ONE: BE READY TO LEARN!